Mattias Arvola Photo credit Jalal Maleki

 The HISOS project (Human interaction with intelligent system-by-systems), which is being conducted in collaboration with RISE and Saab Aeronautics, studies how to design efficient and safe control of swarms or teams of drones.
 The drones and humans are considered to be interdependent teammates.
 Arvola also participates in a project on management of drone traffic in cities, where he does scenario-based design.

 Design for Cooperation

-In the field of design for learning, Arvola has developed and made public applications for place-based media in outdoor education.
+Design for LearningIn design for learning, Arvola has developed and released applications for location-based media in outdoor education.
 The application Minnesmark is an example of such a system.
-The results indicate that augmented reality (AR) can be used to set the focus, raise questions, afford actions, visualise symbolics and timelines, offer a point of entry, and facilitate reflection.
+The results show that mobile computer augmented reality (AR) can be used to focus a user’s attention, raise questions, invite action, visualize symbolism and timelines, offer a point of entry into a situation, and support reflection.

 In relation to learning, Arvola has also contributed to the development of simulations for student teachers that allow them to learn classroom leadership in the SimProv system.
 The results of that project indicate that, throughout the course of the simulation exercise, the student teachers moved between non-understanding and understanding, that they experimented with different choices in the scenarios, and that the understanding developed through shifts in their perspectives.
 The student teachers also had reflective conversations about the choices they made and the ethical consequences of those choices.

 Design for AllIn the area of design for all and accessibility, Arvola has supervised and contributed to research on multimodal and haptic user interfaces (which can be felt, seen and heard by the user) for people with deafblindness, such as the Sightlence game and the VibEd editor, which is used to prototype haptic games.
 The results highlight the need for simplicity, flexibility, feedback, and predictability in interactions of this type.